-Every summer during college, Ian Milne built houses, working with and learning from a professional builder.
-“We built houses from the ground up,” Milne recalled.
-“This guy taught me everything—I learned a ton and it was the most fun job I ever had.”
-Although he went on to teach social studies, Milne has always enjoyed building and gardening on his own and was thrilled by the opportunity to teach Construction I and II at IDEA, as the newest member of our Academy of Construction and Design faculty.
+Ian Milne loves his job as IDEA's construction and design teacher.
+Every summer during college, he built houses, working with and learning from a professional builder.
+“We built houses from the ground up.
+This guy taught me everything—I learned a ton and it was the most fun job I ever had.”
+Now Mr. Milne gets to use the education and experience he gained from teaching social studies and the building and gardening experience he gained on his own to teach students the basics of construction.

-When he’s not at school, Milne spends time with his four children and the 11 chickens his family keeps for the eggs.
+When he’s not at school, Mr. Milne spends time with his four children and the 11 chickens his family keeps for the eggs.
 He is an avid gardener and his yard his filled with vegetables and flowers, in beds he constructed himself.